cirosantilli/linux-cheat/compile/library.md

 This is done by default on Ubuntu.

-To take includes into consideration and print the actual search path, use ldconfig.
+To take includes into consideration and print the actual search path, use `ldconfig`.

 So you also need to look inside included files for the libraries: